TV Tropes Needs Your Help

 - At the beginning of Sharpe's Rifles, a bunch of drunken redcoats are seen sleeping with some local women who have turned to prostitution.
 Later in the book, Sharpe has an argument with the Spanish officer he's teamed up with while fondling a prostitute.
 He doesn't sleep with her.

-- In A Song of Ice and Fire, Tyrion Lannister enlists the services of a prostitute camp follower, and later smuggles her into the city to be his concubine.
+- In A Song of Ice and Fire, Tyrion Lannister enlists the services of one such camp follower called Shae, and later smuggles her into the city to be his concubine.

 - In Terry Pratchett's Monstrous Regiment, the soldiers visit a camp brothel in order to steal women's clothes for the purposes of an Operation Washerwomen.
 Ironically, the soldiers are all Sweet Polly Olivers anyway, but left most of their clothes at home.

-- They also get advised that if they don't visit the "Solid Doves", people might get suspicious.
+- They also get advised that if they don't visit the "Soiled Doves", people might get suspicious.
 Sgt Jackrum always brought a book to read.

 - Nately has a favorite hooker in Catch-22 with whom he has fallen in love.
 She is referred to as "Nately's Whore" throughout.